apox64/OWASP-Juice-Shop-Write-Up/juice-shop-writeup.md

 #### 21: "Access a developer's forgotten backup file."
 * solve challenge 11 first

 Download "package.json.bak" with the same technique as described in challenge 11: "Access a salesman's forgotten backup file."
+This package.json file contains the used libraries and their versions.

+> This is a gold nugget for us ...

 #### 22: "Change the href of the link within the O-Saft product description into `http://kimminich.de`."
 * solve challenge 17 first